N1cEiner/hicointest/source/API-WaaS-V2/api_tsolution.rst

 5）The WAAS system monitors the status of currency withdrawal orders, and actively notifies the customer system of the completion of currency withdrawal or actively acquires it by the customer system;

-6）7) The customer system informs the user that the withdrawal is successful.
+6）The customer system informs the user that the withdrawal is successful.

 .. image:: images/api_tsoulution_tibi.png